don’t deserve the bad press they’ve received, predicting that they will become more prevalent in the years to come.

 It was back in the summer that Illinois moved ahead with new legislation requiring a three-day “cooling-off period” from the time a lender makes a written commitment to make a reverse mortgage

-, in an effort to ensure that seniors completely understand what they are signing – citing complaints and confusion over how reverse mortgage
+, in an effort to ensure that seniors completely understand what they are signing – citing complaints and confusion over how reverse mortgages work.

 Mortgage Funding (RMF), which added a regional account manager – Michael J. Wyrostek – for its Midwest region in support of its third-party origination (TPO) sales channel – and to help educate consumers on the value of the product.